TMCE 8072 Human Genetics and Biotechnologies: Challenges for Science and Religion (Spring: 3 )

 Prerequisites: A certain familiarity with a scientific discipline of choice (not necessarily with one of those studied during the course) and an interest to explore the interactions between science and religion.

-Comments: Undergraduate students might be accepted after obtaining the instructor's permission.
+Comments: Prerequisite: at least one course in bioethics.
+Undergraduate students might be accepted after obtaining the instructor's permission.